AMARNATH2470/Cube_frontend/README.md

 # Cube_frontend
-!This is the customer information layout created using Type Script, Html and CSS.
+This is the customer information layout created using Type Script, Html and CSS.
-!To run this i used the node version 16.2.
+To run this i used the node version 16.2.
 When you select a customer card you will get the customer name, title, address, and a 3x3 grid of 9 random generated photos.